techidaily/site-games-able/source/_posts/a-comprehensive-guide-to-elgatos-stream-deck-range.md

 * **Cable:** Detachable USB 2.0
 * **Price:** $149.99

  The Stream Deck MK.2 has 15 keys, which is more than enough to program easy access to stream controls, audience engagement, sound effects, and more.
-It's also well suited if you want to[use a Stream Deck for productivity](https://www.makeuseof.com/how-to-use-the-elgato-stream-deck-for-productivity/) .
+It's also well suited if you want to [use a Stream Deck for productivity](https://www.makeuseof.com/how-to-use-the-elgato-stream-deck-for-productivity/) .
 It has a sturdy stand, a USB-C port with included detachable cable, and swappable faceplates (for matching your desk color scheme).
 The Deck itself is available in black or white.

  Though the $150 price tag means it's not exactly an entry-level device, it's excellent at what it does.
 You get satisfying physical and visual responses to your button presses and it's effortless to set up and use.